Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

 In our analysis, we work under the assumption of mass-action kinetics for all models (regardless of the exact kinetic model registered in BioModels).
 We have considered all 69 nonlinear networks in ODEbase that satisfy

 For each such network we have applied \Cref{alg:summary} to the steady state system.
-If the network had single-input intermediates, we computed a matrix $\tilde{A}$ with invariance for the reduced network, and attempted to prove $\T_{\tilde{A}}$-toricity for the reduced network, before proceeding with Step~\ref{line:injectity_test}.
+If the network had single-input intermediates, we computed a matrix $\tilde{A}$ with invariance for the reduced network, and attempted to prove {that the reduced network was toric}, before proceeding with Step~\ref{line:injectivity_test}.

 {\samepage The Github repository of this paper contains the output of the computations for each of the analyzed networks.
-We here report some summarized data: \begin{itemize} \item For 38 networks, we rule out (local) toricity. \item For 31 networks, we verify local toricity, and for 30 of them, we verify toricity. \item For the remaining network with local toricity (\texttt{835}), none of our conditions for toricity are satisfied, and the mixed volume bound is 46 (but the steady state ideal is binomial for all positive rate constants and hence there is toricity). \item Out of the toric networks, seven are not covered by the Deficiency One Theorem, and two are verified to be non-binomial. \item We verify capacity for multistationarity for 2 networks, and preclude multistationarity for 27 of them.
-We verify local ACR for 15 networks, and ACR for 14 of them. \item In total, 56 of the investigated networks are quasihomogeneous with respect to all weights in the toric invariance group.
+We here report some summarized data: \begin{itemize} \item For 38 networks, we rule out {that the system is (locally) toric}. \item For 31 networks, we verify that {the system is locally toric}, and for 30 of them, we verify {that it is toric}. \item For the remaining network {that is locally toric} (\texttt{835}), none of our conditions for {being toric} are satisfied, and the mixed volume bound is 46 (but the steady state ideal is binomial for all positive rate constants and hence {it is toric}). \item Out of the toric networks, seven are not covered by the Deficiency One Theorem, and two are verified to be non-binomial. \item We verify capacity for multistationarity for 2 networks, and preclude multistationarity for 27 of them.
+We verify local ACR for 15 networks, and ACR for 14 of them. \item In total, 56 of the investigated networks are quasihomogeneous with respect to all weights in the toric invariance lattice.
 Out of these, 14 have a trivial matroid partition. \end{itemize} }